Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint C/us_1015/readme.md

 **Dependencies/References:**

-*Regarding this requirement we understand that it relates to *
+*Regarding this requirement we understand that it relates to US1016 since only after verifing the requirements can the Customer Manager notify the candidates of the result.*

 ## 3. Analysis